haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 -   <a href="#config-cli-subcommands-xlate-example1">Example: Create a translation dictionary for a module or theme</a>
 -   <a href="#config-cli-subcommands-xlate-example2">Example: Create a language package</a>

-### Example: Create a translation dictionary for a module or theme {#config-cli-subcommands-xlate-example1}
+### 示例: Create a translation dictionary for a module or theme {#config-cli-subcommands-xlate-example1}
 To add a German translation to a module or theme that you want to distribute to other merchants:

 1. Collect phrases from your module: